domwakeling/100-days-of-code-2019/README.md

 playAudio() method direct when a click was registered, and binding that method to the keypad.

-Moved on to the calculator project (definitely built this one before!) - have decided to re-implement in React from scratch ...
+Moved on to the Calculator project (definitely built this one before!) - have decided to re-implement in React from scratch ...

 Also watching videos from Code Realm on deploying a project, including an integrated CI/CD approach.

 **Link to Work:** [Drum Machine](https://codepen.io/domwakeling/full/bzRNjp)

+## Day 15: February 10, 2019

+**Today's Progress:** Continued working on the Calculator project (I've done this before in multiple languages, and every time it's surprising how complicated it is to implement something that we take for granted).
+Also updated Bowles website with some content and style tweaks.

 ---